bernadinm/terraform-transitgateway-aws/README.md

 In order for you to ssh, you need your keys to be sent and installed on your machines.
 Add your ssh pub key in the user-data.txt file.

+The default operating system is ubuntu.
+To ssh, the example command is `ssh ubuntu@<public-ip>`

 ### Deploy TGW

 Simply run: